josiahH-cf/prompt-automation/README.md

 ## Usage

 Press **Ctrl+Shift+J** to launch the GUI.
+A hierarchical template browser opens at `prompts/styles/`.

+### GUI Selector Features (New)

+Navigation & Selection:
+- Arrow Up/Down: move selection
+- Enter / Double‑Click: open folder or select template
+- Backspace: go up one directory
+- `s`: focus search box
+- Ctrl+P: toggle preview window for highlighted template
+- Multi-select checkbox: enable multi selection (prefix `*`) then Enter to mark/unmark items, Finish Multi to combine
+- Finish Multi: builds a synthetic combined template (id -1) concatenating selected template bodies in order selected

+Search:
+- Recursive search is ON by default (searches all templates: path, title, placeholders, body)
+- Toggle "Non-recursive" to restrict to current directory only
+- Typing in the search box instantly filters results; Up/Down + Enter work while cursor remains in the box

+Preview:
+- Select a template and use the Preview button or Ctrl+P to open / close a read‑only preview window.

+Breadcrumb & Focus:
+- Breadcrumb line shows current path within styles
+- Initial keyboard focus lands in search box so you can type immediately after pressing the global hotkey

-Select the basic template and fill in any required values.
-After entering values an editable review window appears.
+After selecting a template and filling placeholders an editable review window appears.
 Press **Ctrl+Enter** to finish (copies and closes) or **Ctrl+Shift+C** to copy without closing.
 To skip a placeholder leave it blank and submit with **Ctrl+Enter** – the entire line is removed from the final prompt.
-The rendered text is copied to your clipboard but not pasted automatically.
+The rendered text is copied to your clipboard (not auto‑pasted unless your platform hotkey script adds it).

 The hotkey system automatically:
 - Tries to launch the GUI first